-The Mayor is to launch a public transport scheme which will set the maximum single day bus fare to £2.00 to apply from 4 September 2022 to help with the cost of travel and assist with the cost-of-living crisis.
+The mayor is to launch a public transport scheme which will set the maximum single day bus fare to £2.00 to apply from 4 September 2022 to help with the cost of travel and assist with the cost-of-living crisis.
 Members commented that this was good but that in rural areas of West Yorkshire there are no buses and that a lot of work to be done.

 It was questioned if the focus on energy efficiency has now risen to the top of the agenda and if more can be done on green economy.
-Officers said that this was a good point and that as European funding has now come to an end the ReBiz (Resource Efficiency & Circular Economy) programme will offer businesses free efficiency audits and consultancy advice, business-support and up to 40% capital grant funding.
-The programme can help businesses reduce energy consumption, increase environmental performance, realise carbon savings, and increase recycling and reuse activities
+Officers confirmed that as European funding has now come to an end the ReBiz (Resource Efficiency & Circular Economy) programme is being redesigned to offer businesses free efficiency audits and consultancy advice, business-support and up to 40% capital grant funding.
+The programme will help businesses reduce energy consumption, increase environmental performance, realise carbon savings, and increase recycling and reuse activities